isorna/dropcommander/docs/en/dfc/special-rules.md

 ### Air-to-Air

-_Weapons systems designed for use in space are less effective when trying to fire through a planet's Atmosphere - projectiles burn up due to friction and energy weapons ionise uncontrollably.
+_Weapons systems designed for use in space are less effective when trying to fire through a planet’s Atmosphere - projectiles burn up due to friction and energy weapons ionise uncontrollably.
 A few specialist ships, however, have weapon systems purpose-made for use in atmosphere._

 While in atmosphere, weapons with this rule ignore the usual penalty to Lock Value and gain -1 to their Lock value when firing at ships in atmosphere.
 All other penalties still apply, including needing a 6+ to shoot at ground targets.
 Air to Air weapons gain no benefit from this rule when firing from outside atmosphere.
 Air to Air weapons that also have the Close Action rule may be fired at targets in atmosphere in addition to other Orbital Layers.